1760-07-16 - Engagement of Emsdorf

 Map and initial deployment

 From Speckswinkel, the Hatzbach stream flowed west towards Wohra, in a deep valley through a forest north of Erksdorf.
 A track of open land, traversed by a few hedges, gently sloped from the Hatzbach to Erksdorf.
 A forest extended to the north and west of Emsdorf towards the Hatzbach.
 To the north of the French camp, between Emsdorf and Erksdorf, several streams ran through a swampy valley.
 An open tract of land occupied the area to the south of the camp.

-The Bercheny Hussards were encamped on the right wing to the south of Erksdorf while light infantry was posted to the west of this village.
+The Bercheny Hussards were encamped on the right wing to the south of Erksdorf while the Chasseurs-à-pied d'Origny were posted to the west of this village.
 Anhalt Infanterie occupied the centre of the camp and Royal Bavière Infanterie the left wing.